jrob8577/flickr_app/README.md

 This won't currently win any design awards.
 Should probably add bootstrap.
 Need to tweak the scrolling check to create a smoother scroll, probably with some preload.
 Haven't gotten around to autocomplete yet, will probably just throw in lookahead or some decent library.
 Could optimize Handlebars template compilation.
+Could use promises instead of custom events for loading.

 Current external dependencies: lodash.js, handlebars.js